-To enable named to validate answers from other servers, the dnssec-enable option must be set to yes, and the dnssec-validation options must be set to yes or auto.
+To enable named to validate answers received from other servers, the dnssec-validation option must be set to either yes or auto.

-If dnssec-validation is set to auto, then a default trust anchor for the DNS root zone will be used.
-If it is set to yes, however, then at least one trust anchor must be configured with a trusted-keys or managed-keys statement in named.conf, or DNSSEC validation will not occur.
-The default setting is yes.
+When dnssec-validation is set to auto, a trust anchor for the DNS root zone will automatically be used.
+This trust anchor is provided as part of BIND and is kept up to date using RFC 5011 key management.

+When dnssec-validation is set to yes, DNSSEC validation will only occur if at least one trust anchor has been explicitly configured in named.conf using a trusted-keys or managed-keys statement.

+When dnssec-validation is set to no, DNSSEC validation will not occur.

+The default is auto unless BIND is built with configure --disable-auto-validation, in which case the default is yes.